A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Algorithmically Defining the Subspace Mapping

 \begin{itemize} \item Generate a model hypothesis using random samples from the dataset.
 The number of samples selected should be the minimum number needed to define your model. \item Looking at all the points in the dataset, determine how well the hypothesis model explains/supports the data.
 If it is better than the best hypothesis to date, update the best model to your current hypothesis. \end{itemize}

 This process is repeated $M$ times, where $M$ is a number high enough to ensure that the probability of finding a model that is better than the current best model is sufficiently low.
-For our algorithm, we use $M = 2,000,000$.
-When RANSAC is parallelized, its runtime is 187 minutes on a computer with 24 CPUs.
+For our algorithm, $M = 2,000,000$.
+When parallelized, the runtime is 187 minutes on a computer with 24 CPUs.

 Since our subspace is three dimensional, our model hypothesis consists of an origin grasp and three basis vectors.
 We also keep track of which of the three basis vectors corresponds to size, spread, and curl.